In-the-hoop toys and games to make for the holidays

 In-the-hoop toys and games to make on an embroidery machine for babies

-When you’re a baby, turning book pages is a thrill which is why this fun, little, soft, baby book is a real winner for wee ones.
+When you’re a baby, turning book pages and sticking objects in pockets is a thrill which is why this fun little in-the-hoop under the sea quiet book is a real winner for wee ones.
 It’s full of bright shapes, animals and other familiar objects that reflect what babies are seeing in the real world.

 Little ones love to button and unbutton things.
 My kids actually had a button book when they were little that involved, yes – here’s a shocker, buttoning and unbuttoning things.
 And, it was a huge hit.